 - Repeatability: Automating all the steps in the Machine Learning Development Life Cycle helps you ensure a repeatable process, including how the model is trained, evaluated, versioned, and deployed.

-- Reliability: Incorporating CI/CD practices allows for the ability to not only deploy quickly but with increased quality and consistency.
+- Reliability: Incorporating CI/CD practices enrich the ability to deploy quickly and with increased quality and consistency.

-- Data and model quality: MLOps lets us enforce policies that guard against model bias and track changes to data statistical properties and model quality over time.
+- Data and model quality: MLOps lets us enforce policies that guard against model bias and track data statistical properties and model quality changes over time.

 Interested?
 Click here to talk with Rapyder and avail our service offers and free cloud credits.